markstringer-dti/markstringer-dti.github.io/dti.md

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
 Often what makes people like things straight away is that they don't require much thought, but they do suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
 This is especially a problem if someone tries to implement the idea using one of the more "modern", Agile project management methods.
 One of these methods is Scrum.
 In Scrum, team members meet at the beginning of the day and talk about what they did the previous day.
 They also talk about what they're going to do today.
 And they talk about anything that's stopping them from doing what they want to do.
 They do this every working day.
-If they're all in the same building, they tend to do this standing up, to deter the urge to end up sitting around and chatting.
-This is called the "stand up."
+If they're all in the same building, they tend to do this standing up.
+If they were sitting down people might be more tempted to just have an unfocussed chat.
+This meeting is called the "stand up."

 Once every two weeks, the team shows the work that it's been doing in the last two weeks.
 The audience is made up of people in the organisation and also sometimes also users from outside who are interested.
 This is called the show and tell.